Convolution Bounds on Quantile Aggregation: Abstract

 \section{Abstract}

 Quantile aggregation with dependence uncertainty has a long history in probability theory with wide applications in finance, risk management, statistics, and operations research.
 Using a recent result on inf-convolution of quantile-based risk measures, we establish new analytical bounds for quantile aggregation which we call convolution bounds.
-In fact, convolution bounds unify every analytical result and contribute more to the theory of quantile aggregation, and thus these bounds are genuinely the best one available.
+Convolution bounds both unify every analytical result available in quantile aggregation and enlighten our understanding of these methods.
+These bounds are the best available in general.
 Moreover, convolution bounds are easy to compute, and we show that they are sharp in many relevant cases.
-Convolution bounds enjoy several other advantages, including interpretability on the extremal dependence structure, tractability, and theoretical properties.
-The results directly lead to bounds on the distribution of the sum of random variables with arbitrary dependence, and we illustrate a few applications in operations research.
+They also allow for interpretability on the extremal dependence structure.
+The results directly lead to bounds on the distribution of the sum of random variables with arbitrary dependence.
+We discuss relevant applications in risk management and economics.